 This review you have been reading is one of the most popular pieces of content on my website!
 I was aware that I am not able to direct my readers to a reliable online store as Godin hasn’t been so strong with their distribution.

-However, after I have regularly checked Thomann website, I have noticed fresh Godin Session models are arriving at Thomann finally!
+However, after I have regularly checked the Thomann website, I have noticed fresh Godin Session models are arriving at Thomann finally!

-If you are into Strats (I believe there used to be 3 single coil versions too) but also looking for alternatives to Fender brand, this is your instrument.
+If you are into Strats (I believe there used to be 3 single coil versions too) but also looking for alternatives to the Fender brand, this is your instrument.
 I guarantee you will be blown away too!
-From the day I played this guitar, Godin brand is always in my radar, I think you should always check out what they come up with.
+From the day I played this guitar, the Godin brand is always on my radar, I think you should always check out what they come up with.
 They are a very unique brand, check it out for yourself 😉

 Thanks for reading and hopefully I’ll be back with more reviews soon!
 Until that time, feel free to post your comments and questions below!